TheNotary/kingdom_terraform/README.md

 - The starter project: http://grange74.github.io/blog/2015/05/20/terraform-hello-world-on-aws/
 - Variabls and how they are annoying:  https://www.terraform.io/intro/getting-started/variables.html
 - use `terraform import aws_instance.web i-12345678` to go in reverse, take configs from amazon and build at `.tf` file from them!?!
+- Mount an S3 bucket as a folder (hint: the keys/ folder and the .tfstate folder):  http://www.skybert.net/linux/mounting-amazon-s3-buckets-on-debian/